 Volunteers may teach two to three classes a day.
 Days here in Huaycán start at 10am leaving volunteers to have mornings to themselves.
 Volunteers may do yoga on the roof, hike the nearby cerro (tall hill), or simply rest.
 Mornings are typically reserved for lesson planning and preparation and meetings with fellow teachers and the Education Program Manager who assists volunteers in their classes.
 Lunches are communal and held at the volunteer house between 12 and 1.
 Classes typically start at 3pm (after school) and run through the evening and sometimes we hold special events on weekend nights!
 Volunteers then return to the volunteer house for dinner and may hang in the common room with other volunteers, play games. or go out to eat on the main road (called La Quince).

 Volunteers work Friday through Tuesday with Wednesdays and Thursdays off as travel days or days of rest.
 Volunteers will sometimes plan trips to the many spectacular destinations Peru has to offer!
 Volunteers will additionally partake in a volunteer meeting every two weeks to discuss issues in the house, celebrate and recognize successes and learn of volunteers who are arriving and departing.
 We have a staff-wide “civic reflection” each month where volunteers and staff engage in a productive dialogue environment to share experiences and learn from each other, and thus, enriching our understanding of what service to a community means.
 These dialogues will challenge volunteers to think deeper about community development and as a result, become better volunteers!

-Airport Pick up
+Airport Pick up (on arrival)